OpenSourceEconomics/econsa/docs/source/motivation/index.rst

 .. math::
   \boldsymbol{M} : \boldsymbol{x} \in \mathcal{D}_\boldsymbol{X} \mapsto y = \boldsymbol{M}(\boldsymbol{x})

-We first introduce an example and then turn to a discussion of uncertainty propagation sensitivity analysis.
+We follow :cite:`Borgonovo.2016` and use the **Economic Order Quantity (EOQ)** model (:cite:`Harris.1990`) as a running example throughout our documentation.
+We thus start by explaining its basic setup first and then discuss uncertainty propagation and sensitivity analysis.

 .. toctree::
    :maxdepth: 1

-   example
+   eoq-model
    uncertainty-propagation
    sensitivity-analysis